felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 to you**.
 In this text, I will tell you my story: how I discovered I had learning anxiety, what impact it had on my life, and the techniques I developed to work through it.
-If you experience learning anxiety, my hope is that this post will make you realize that you are not alone and that there is a way out.
+If you experience learning anxiety, my hope is that this text will make you realize that you are not alone and that there is a way out.
 You can get through any obstacle that stands in your way, and you can even have fun while doing it.
 All it takes is the willingness to fail and learn from